-If you’re looking to understand the difference between a 3.1 vs a 5.1 soundbar, there are only a few things you need to know.
+If you’re looking to understand the differences between a 5.1 vs a 3.1 vs a 2.1 soundbar, there are only a few things you need to know.
 A soundbar’s basic technology and software have seen a few changes over the years, with version 5.1 being the most recent.
 There are some differences in performance, use, and cost in even the best speakers of this type.

 Key Takeaways_